erwin47/alh/README.md

 # alh (Atlantis Little Helper)

 ## Changelog:
+### Jan 13 2020
+- autoorders: SOURCE now also have priority.
+If it is set, t will be used for NEED with higher priority only (higher means that the number is lower).
+CARAVAN's items not protected by it's NEED have no priority (will be given to NEED with any priorities).

 ### Jan 10 2020
 - Internal: orders representation was modified
 - Major: ApplyDefaultOrders now runs autoorders feature.
 Will be described below.